kanwren/kanwren/README.md

 Hi!
 I'm Nicole, whose [pronoun.is/she/her](https://pronoun.is/she/her).

 I'm an undergraduate student at the Georgia Institute of Technology, concentrating in Theory and System Architecture.
-I'm also the head TA for CS 2110 (Intro to Computer Organization and Programming), in which we teach the basics of processor architecture, assembly, and C.
+I'm currently researching Rust-based parallel and asynchronous HPC runtimes.
+I'm also the former head TA for CS 2110 (Intro to Computer Organization and Programming), in which we teach the basics of processor architecture, assembly, and C.

 I've recently been specializing in High Performance Computing at Georgia Tech.
 My team won third place in the [2020 Student Cluster Competition](https://sc20.supercomputing.org/program/studentssc/student-cluster-competition/),